sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 - [x] [AWS Load Balancer Controller]
 - [x] [AWS EBS CSI driver]

-You account should have sufficient access equivalent to the `cluster-admin` ClusterRole.
+Your account should have sufficient access equivalent to the `cluster-admin` ClusterRole.

 #### Steps

-Create an override file with the following value.
-We configure Ingress to use [AWS Load Balancer Controller] to expose Sourcegraph publically and Storage Class to use [AWS EBS CSI driver].
+Create an override file with the following values.
+We configure Ingress to use [AWS Load Balancer Controller] to expose Sourcegraph publicly on a domain of your choosing and Storage Class to use [AWS EBS CSI driver].

 [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/aws/override.yaml)
 ```yaml